mcore1976/sim808gpstracker/README.md

 11) The AND-GLOBAL BK-SIM808 board I have used has TO SMALL electrolytic capacitor (mine had only 100uF).
 You have to solder/add another big capacitor (I have used 2200uF/10V, but it can be 1000uF/10V ) in parallel to make this board work correctly.
 Otherwise it will continously restart itself while trying to register to the 2G network.

 12) Connect crystal 8MHz between pins 9 & 10 of ATMEGA 328p and add blocking capacitors 22pF between crystal pins and GND line.
+If you want to use crystal pleas modify "compileatmegaX" file by putting appropriate l-fuse value to avrdude command.

 SOURCE FILE OPTIONS :